sbb-design-systems/sbb-angular/src/angular-business/table/table.md

 ### Pagination

 It's easy to split up a datasource into pages.
-You can use the <sbb-paginator> component to achieve pagination.
+You can use the <sbb-paginator> component from the Pagination module to achieve pagination.
 To connect the paginator component to your dataSource you have to set `dataSource.paginator` to the viewReference of the SbbPaginatorComponent in your controller (see example below and on examples page).

 #### Html